 Artwork proofs are provided as black & white or color laser printouts.
 PDF files are also an excellent way of providing you with a good on-screen view of the artwork.

 - Colors shown on the proof are only a representation of how the colors break and are not intended for use as a color match.
-Our ink department can provide ink pull-downs for color matching approval.
-For four-color process jobs, it is suggested you accept a Cromalin® or Rainbow color separated proof for more accurate color representation.
+It is recommended that you send a color standard if colors are critical.
+For four-color process jobs printing digitally, it is suggested you accept a press proof for more accurate color representation.

-- Sometimes it is necessary to alter the artwork provided in order to accommodate the printing process or comply with your specification drawings.
+- Sometimes it is necessary to modify the supplied artwork in order to accommodate the printing process or comply with supplied specification drawings.
 Read all notes in the area around the artwork carefully and indicate if they are acceptable.

 If your labels are to be provided on rolls, it is important for us to determine your unwind direction.
 In many cases the unwind direction is dictated by automatic label applications.
 However, the label unwind direction can influence many other aspects of the production process.
 For example, if your labels are to be applied by hand, choosing an unwind that is compatible with one of our standard dies could help reduce the manufacturing costs of your labels.